-Dean Jon Wraith joined the University of New Hampshire’s College of Life Sciences and Agriculture (COLSA) in 2008 as Associate Dean of Agriculture and Associate Director of the New Hampshire Agricultural Experiment Station.
-In July 2011, Wraith assumed the role of Interim Dean for the College.
-One year later, he was appointed Dean.
 The college has created a Dean’s Development Board with a commitment to advancing the College’s mission and its philanthropic development goals, while also advancing the University’s strategic goals.
-Currently, the Board is comprised of the six individuals outlined below with plans to strategically grow the board to between eight and ten members.
-The Board meets three times each year and Board members serve a three year term.
+The board comprises the six individuals outlined below with a strategic plan to grow the board to between eight and ten members.
+The Board meets three times each year and Board members serve a three-year term.

-For more information, contact the Director of Development for COLSA, Susan McDonough, by phone at 603-862-4862 or by email at Sue.McDonough@unh.edu.
+For more information, contact the Director of Development for COLSA, Riane Metcalfe via emal at Riane.Metcalfe@unh.edu or by phone at 603-862-5328.

 - Facilitate fundraising for the College from corporations, foundations and private individuals.

 - Advocate on behalf of the College in the community, both regionally and nationally.

 - Secure, unrestricted funding to help meet the Dean’s most important, but unfunded priorities.